-To prepare students for the future and educating them about the advanced technologies, schools across the world are now offering 3D printing courses to their students.
+As the awareness of the 3D printing technology grows around the world, more and more schools are now offering 3D printing courses for students and even educators.
 The rapid adoption of 3D printers, polymer and metal alike, is an indication of the focus on teaching this new technology to students of all age.

 This means that schools want their teachers to be educated in 3D printing so that they can teach the technology to their students.